 Since med students study for many hours a day, lots of them opt to get a standing desk.
 The standing desk helps your blood circulation, lowers the risk of weight gain, and helps with body aches, among other health benefits.
-A great example of medical students applying their knowledge to their studies ;).
+This a great example of medical students applying their knowledge to their studies ;).

 2. Exam Day Simulation